ax.utils

 Kwargs

-ax.utils.common.kwargs.consolidate_kwargs(kwargs_iterable: Iterable[Optional[Dict[str, Any]]], keywords: Iterable[str]) Dict[str, Any][source]
+ax.utils.common.kwargs.consolidate_kwargs(kwargs_iterable: Iterable[Optional[dict[str, Any]]], keywords: Iterable[str]) dict[str, Any][source]

 Combine an iterable of kwargs into a single dict of kwargs, where kwargs by duplicate keys that appear later in the iterable get priority over the ones that appear earlier and only kwargs referenced in keywords will be used.
 This allows to combine somewhat redundant sets of kwargs, where a user-set kwarg, for instance, needs to override a default kwarg.